Datatamer/tamr-client/docs/user-guide/pandas.md

 or extracting specific elements.

 ### Loading:  Streaming
-When working with large `datasets` it is sometimes better not to work in memory, but to iterate through a dataset.
+When working with large `datasets` it is sometimes better not to work in memory, but to iterate through a dataset, rather than load the entire dataset at once.
 Since `dataset.records()` is a generator, this can easily be done as follows:
 ```python
 output = []